sjjjjs/cbtgeek.static/docs/README.md

 ## Type 1 EVSE Tester

-Our Type 1 pins have been extensively utilized by customers for testing equipment, undergoing rigorous testing and screening processes.
+Our Type 1 pins have been extensively utilized by customers for testing equipment, undergoing rigorous **testing** and ***screening processes***.
 As a result, they have emerged as the most favored testing equipment in Texas.
-This accomplishment underscores their reliability and effectiveness, establishing them as the preferred choice among users in the state.
+This accomplishment underscores their reliability and effectiveness, [establishing](#foo) them as the preferred choice among users in the state.

 * What’s Type 1 Standard Ev Charging?